 - Accuplacer/CPTS Sentence Skills Test, a computer-administered test, 20 multiple choice questions, multiple is untimed and has instant scoring.

-- Arithmetic and Algebra Placement Test, is either a computer-administered or a paper-and-pencil test.
+- Accuplacer/CPTS math test, is either a computer-administered or a paper-and-pencil test.
 It places students into courses from Math 10 up to College Algebra and covers basic arithmetic, advanced arithmetic, introductory algebra and intermediate algebra.
-Before taking the Arithmetic and Algebra Math Test it is helpful to review math concepts on the Math Review Sheets which may be purchased at the LCC bookstore, or view the review sheets online at no charge.
-College Level Math Test, now available on computer, places students into Trigonometry, Calculus, Linear Algebra, & Statistics.
+Before taking the placement tests it is extremely important for you to review at https://accuplacer.collegeboard.org/students.

 - Writing 121 Waiver Exam information